Goldsmith downsizing a ring by sawing off a small section of the ring.

 Ring resizing often involve material costs (gold/platinum) and labor fees (depends on your ring’s intricacy and where you are based geographically).
 Based on the current gold prices, my estimate of a general ring resizing job should cost around $50 – $75.

 Even though it may be hard to accept, there are certain rings which simply cannot be resized and those which should not be reworked.
 For example, eternity rings that have a continuous setting of gemstones around the band are very tough to be resized.

 Any attempts to do so may damage the gemstones and also distort the original beauty of the ring.
-This is because resizing upsets the original continuity and balance when the ring was first custom created.
+This is because resizing upsets the original continuity and balance of the ring when it was first custom created.

 Brian Gavin’s beautiful eternity rings give consumers a strong incentive to stay in shape.

 Also, titanium, tungsten and stainless steel rings are nearly impossible to resize due to their material properties.
 Likewise, non-metal bands such as wood, glass or quartz also cannot be modified and reshaped.

 If you have a ring which has an invisible tension setting, altering the size of the band may upset the ring’s tensile strength.
-This can cause durability issues as well as misalignment of the center stone if the resizing is done correctly.
+This can cause durability issues as well as misalignment of the center stone if the resizing is done incorrectly.

 On a last note, it is advisable that you check out all the necessary details with your jeweler before you make a purchase.
 Upfront advice will help prevent headaches down the road and avoid unnecessary trouble should the need for ring modification arises.